Get started with MUApply here

-- Know and understand the life sciences industry well enough to be familiar with terms, trends, issues and industry culture in order to be able to recognize needs that may be commercially viable.
+- Comprehend the life sciences industry well enough to be familiar with terms, trends, issues and industry culture.

-- Know how to commercialize new life science discoveries into products and services to improve health in humans and/or animals.
+- Recognize ways to commercialize new life science discoveries into products and services to improve health in humans and/or animals.

 Official nameGraduate certificate in life science innovation and entrepreneurship